toainguyenvan/gilded-rose-refactor/README.md

 ```
 `item` can be a single object or the array of Struct `Item`

-The `update_quality` function use to calculate the quality the list of items
+The `update_quality` function use to calculate quality of the list item

 We seperate item into many types like these:

 *Aged Brie*
 ```ruby
 def is_aged_brie?(item)